FREE SAMPLE PROCESSING * CONTRACT FINISHING SERVICES * TURN-KEY FINISHING SYSTEMS

 For additional information or sample processing information contact:

 firstname.lastname@example.org | 509.230.6821

-Below is some process video footage demonstrations of high-speed centrifugal isotropic finishing.
+Below are some process video footage demonstrations of high-speed centrifugal isotropic finishing.
 These automated edge and surface finishing methods are capable of producing very refined low micro-inch surfaces that can improve functional part performance and service life.

 Isotropic Micro-Finishing Part Photography by Mark Riley, BV Products

-Centrifugal barrel finishing
+Centrifugal isotropic finishing

 Centrifugal barrel finishing (CBF) is a high-energy finishing method, which has come into widespread acceptance in the last 25-30 years.
 Although not nearly as universal in application as vibratory finishing, a long list of important CBF applications have been developed in the last few decades.

 Similar in some respects to barrel finishing, in that a drum-type container is partially filled with media and set in motion to create a sliding action of the contents, CBF is different from other finishing methods in some significant ways.
 Among these are the high pressures developed in terms of media contact with parts, the unique sliding action induced by rotational and centrifugal forces, and accelerated abrading or finishing action.
 As is true with other high energy processes, because time cycles are much abbreviated, surface finishes can be developed in minutes, which might tie up conventional equipment for many hours.